Does your college sponsor an affordable bank account?

 Keep an eye out for college-sponsored accounts that contain costly fees and risky features that can lead you to pay more than you expect.
 These fees can include out-of-network ATM fees, balance inquiry fees, monthly maintenance fees, or overdraft fees typically around $34 per transaction.
 For some students, these fees could add up to hundreds of dollars a year.
 That can mean students at some colleges can collectively end up paying hundreds of thousands of dollars in fees.

 Small, unexpected expenses like account fees can cause problems for some students.
 Research has shown that even small financial shocks—a few hundred dollars—can cause significant financial hardship for many students, and even deter some students from completing their degree.
-Learn more about how .
+Learn more about how deals between colleges and account providers can affect your financial well-being .

 Some colleges have moved to sponsoring safer and more affordable student accounts to protect their students.
 However, dozens of other colleges still promote accounts that do not place limits on account fees, including some of the nation’s largest colleges and universities.
-Check out our to learn more.
+Check out our report on campus banking to learn more.

 What you can do to get a safer and more affordable account